-In Arbor Oaks Healthcare and Rehabilitation Center, 11.98% Percentage of Patients
+In Arbor Oaks Healthcare and Rehabilitation Center, 14.2% of Patients

-This metric is a measure of the percent of long-term care residents that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and using the bathroom.
-Many in the industry would argue that this is a reliable measure of a resident's well-being.
+This datapoint is a measure of the percent of long-term stay patients who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-In Arbor Oaks Healthcare and Rehabilitation Center, 12.63% Percentage of Residents
+In Arbor Oaks Healthcare and Rehabilitation Center, 14.34% of Residents

 Short-term Care: Rehospitalizations

-In Arbor Oaks Healthcare and Rehabilitation Center, 12.63 Percentage of Residents Rehospitalized
+In Arbor Oaks Healthcare and Rehabilitation Center, 14.34% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Arbor Oaks Healthcare and Rehabilitation Center, 12.62 Percentage of Patients
+In Arbor Oaks Healthcare and Rehabilitation Center, 19.55% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Arbor Oaks Healthcare and Rehabilitation Center, 77.48% Percentage of Resident
+In Arbor Oaks Healthcare and Rehabilitation Center, 86.46% of Resident